Michael Hodge: Professional career

-After professional rugby stints with the Australian Sevens team and the NSW Waratahs, Michael retired from playing and took up a role as Senior Mathematics teacher and 1st XV Coach at Cranbrook School.
+After professional rugby stints with the Australian Sevens team and the NSW Waratahs, Hodge retired from playing and took up a role as Senior Mathematics teacher and 1st XV Coach at Cranbrook School.

 Coaching career

-Michael then returned to the Sydney University Football Club in November 2018, as Director of Rugby.
+Hodge then returned to the Sydney University Football Club in November 2018, as Director of Rugby.
 During his time he held additional coaching positions as U20s Head Coach, 1st Team Head Coach and Head of High Performance.

-In Spring 2021 he was appointed Head Coach of Major League Rugby expansion team, the Dallas Jackals.
+In spring 2021 he was appointed Head Coach of US Major League Rugby expansion team, the Dallas Jackals.
 Hodge began the role remotely from Australia, but was ultimately unable to enter the U.S. in time for the beginning of the season due to COVID-19-related visa processing delays.

-Without a qualified professional coach, the franchise did not win a game their first season in the league.
+The franchise did not win a game in their first season in the league.